How to Automate AWS Backups Effectively

 Benefits

-You can use lifecycle policies to automatically transition data between storage classes or delete it after a period of time.
+You can use lifecycle policies to automatically transition data between storage classes or delete it after a certain period.
 This helps reduce costs and simplifies management.

 S3 Lifecycle Rules